Bjarne-AAU/MonteCarloLocalization/report.md

         self._resample_indices(positions)
 ```

 However, this introduces a new problem - sample impoverishment - whereby with each iteration our sample becomes more and more highly concentrated with particles originating from large weight particles.
 That is, since large weight particles are more likely to be drawn, it can be seen that with each resampling step, we gradually reduce the diversity of the particles.
-In a worst case scenario (in the limit) of sample impoverishement, we would end up with a sample whose particles originated from one particle of large weight, which would result in (poorly) approximating our probability distribution (eq.
-XX) with only one point estimate.
-We combat this by resampling only when the effective sample size (N_eff is set to 0.5 here) threshold is reached.
+In a worst case scenario (in the limit) of sample impoverishement, we would end up with a sample whose particles originated from one particle of large weight, which would result in (poorly) approximating our probability distribution with only one point estimate.
+We combat this by resampling only when the effective sample size ($S_eff$ is set to 0.5 here) threshold is reached.
 In this manner, we slow down the process of sample impoverishement.

 ### Systematic Sampling

-Similar to stratified sampling, we divide the sampling space into N equal groups, except that instead of each group's draw being independent of eachother, in systematic sampling the position of a draw is the same in each group.
+Similar to stratified sampling, we divide the sampling space into $N$ equal groups, except that instead of each group's draw being independent of eachother, in systematic sampling the position of a draw is the same in each group.
 Therefore, the draws in each group are equally spaced.

 ```python
 def resample_systematic(self):